pstch/django-adminplus/README.rst

 Django admin component that lets you add admin views that are not tied to models.

+This is the fork of AdminPlus by pstch, to fit his needs in TreeRoad

 There are packages out there, like `Nexus <https://github.com/disqus/nexus>`_ and `django-admin-tools <http://pypi.python.org/pypi/django-admin-tools>`_ that replace the entire admin.
 Nexus supports adding completely new "modules" (the